kalvinhart/FM-Designo/README.md

 # Frontend Mentor - Designo Agency Website Challenge

+## What is this?

+This was my first attempt at recreating a multipage website using a Figma design.
+This challenge was taken from [Frontend Mentor](https://www.frontendmentor.io) and I chose this particular project as I felt it would give me a chance to practice replicating a real-life design using HTML and CSS (SASS).
+I used BEM notation to help keep my SASS more organised.

+There is a small amount of basic JavaScript used for the mobile navigation functionality, as well as some basic form validation as per the specs of this challenge outlined below.

+## What have I learnt from this project?

+- I should pay more attention to reusuable classes.
+Towards the end of creating this project, I encountered a bug in the UI, and to fix it I had to make the same small change in several areas of my code.
+I realised at this point that I had not been successful in identifying enough of the reusable classes prior to starting the project.
+- I should use more SASS mixins.
+I am yet to use all of the features of SASS, and I used a small mixin in this project.
+I can see the benefits to using these and will look to incorporate these more in future work.
+- I should learn more about positioning of background images.
+The biggest struggle for me on this project was to match the design perfectly with the position of the background images in the hero sections.
+I will spend some time on this subject to ensure I have a better understanding of it for future work.
+- Use relative paths for hyperlinks.
+This is a simple one, but something I had neglected to do.
+Needless to say, my navigation was broken on my first push.

+## Final thoughts...

+I really enjoyed this project, from the modern, beautiful design of the website, to the more complicated structure of my SASS files to try and keep things organised.
+I will be doing another couple of similar challenges in the near future where I can address some of the comments I made above and continue gaining experience with SASS.

+And now for the official specifications...

 ![Design preview for the Designo Agency Website Challenge coding challenge](./preview.jpg)

 ## Welcome! 👋